-The process of liberalization that has took place during the last decades resulted in the introduction of competition in some activities in the electricity sector.
+The liberalization process experienced by power systems during the last decades resulted in the introduction of competition in wholesale and retail electricity markets.
 However, network activities, considered as natural monopolies, remain under regulation.
 This course is focused on the fundamentals and the regulation of the two network industries: transmission and distribution of electricity.
-On the other hand, the increasing deployment of distributed energy resources (DER) is introducing significant changes in the planning and operation of distribution networks, which are transforming more and more rapidly to smart grids.
+Additionally, the increasing deployment of distributed energy resources (DER) is introducing significant changes in the planning and operation of distribution networks, which are transforming more and more rapidly to smart grids.

-By the end of the course, students will understand the basic principles behind the regulation of network industries, will be able to critically understand the regulation of transmission and distribution in different countries, and will know the motivations and the current and future expectations about the transformation of distribution networks into smart grids.
+By the end of the course, students will understand the basic principles behind the regulation of network industries, will be able to critically understand the regulation of transmission and distribution in different countries, and will know the motivations and the current and future expectations about the transformation of distribution networks into smarter grids.